Primary pseudoperfect number: Properties

 The first four of these numbers are one less than the corresponding numbers in Sylvester's sequence, but then the two sequences diverge.
+The two largest known primary pseudoperfect numbers may be out of order.

 It is unknown whether there are infinitely many primary pseudoperfect numbers, or whether there are any odd primary pseudoperfect numbers.

 The prime factors of primary pseudoperfect numbers sometimes may provide solutions to Znám's problem, in which all elements of the solution set are prime.
 For instance, the prime factors of the primary pseudoperfect number 47058 form the solution set {2,3,11,23,31} to Znám's problem.
 However, the smaller primary pseudoperfect numbers 2, 6, 42, and 1806 do not correspond to solutions to Znám's problem in this way, as their sets of prime factors violate the requirement that no number in the set can equal one plus the product of the other numbers.
 Anne (1998) observes that there is exactly one solution set of this type that has k primes in it, for each k ≤ 8, and conjectures that the same is true for larger k.

 If a primary pseudoperfect number N is one less than a prime number, then N × (N + 1) is also primary pseudoperfect.
 For instance, 47058 is primary pseudoperfect, and 47059 is prime, so 47058 × 47059 = 2214502422 is also primary pseudoperfect.

 History

-Primary pseudoperfect numbers were first investigated and named by Butske, Jaje, and Mayernik (2000).
+Primary pseudoperfect numbers were first investigated and named by Butske, Jaje & Mayernik (2000).
 Using computational search techniques, they proved the remarkable result that for each positive integer r up to 8, there exists exactly one primary pseudoperfect number with precisely r (distinct) prime factors, namely, the rth known primary pseudoperfect number.
-Those with 2 ≤ r ≤ 8, when reduced modulo 288, form the arithmetic progression 6, 42, 78, 114, 150, 186, 222, as was observed by Sondow and MacMillan (2017).
+Those with 2 ≤ r ≤ 8, when reduced modulo 288, form the arithmetic progression 6, 42, 78, 114, 150, 186, 222, as was observed by Sondow & MacMillan (2017).
+The ninth known primary pseudoperfect number was discovered by Wang (2026) and Martins, Pedro (2026).